South Grafton

 An assessment of population growth drivers in South Grafton reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, South Grafton's population is estimated at around 6,375 as of Nov 2025.
-This reflects an increase of 87 people (1.4%) since the 2021 Census, which reported a population of 6,288 people.
-The change is inferred from the resident population of 6,330 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 10 validated new addresses since the Census date.
-This level of population equates to a density ratio of 255 persons per square kilometer, providing significant space per person and potential room for further development.
-Population growth for South Grafton was primarily driven by interstate migration that contributed approximately 67.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of South Grafton's population is estimated at around 6,379 as of Feb 2026.
+This reflects an increase of 91 people (1.4%) since the 2021 Census, which reported a population of 6,288 people.
+The change is inferred from the resident population of 6,330, estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024 and an additional 13 validated new addresses since the Census date.
+This level of population equates to a density ratio of 255 persons per square kilometer.
+Population growth for the suburb was primarily driven by interstate migration, contributing approximately 67.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Moving forward with demographic trends, a population increase just below the median of non-metropolitan areas nationally is expected, with South Grafton expected to increase by 674 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 11.5% in total over the 17 years.
+Moving forward with demographic trends, a population increase just below the median of non-metropolitan areas nationally is expected.
+The suburb is expected to increase by 672 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 11.3% in total over the 17 years.

 Frequently Asked Questions - Population